TonDSchul/NeuroMod-Electrophysiological-Data-Analysis-User-Interface/NeuroMod Matlab Version/Modules/5. Event Related Module/Event Related LFP Analysis/Functions/README.txt

 File: Event_Module_PhaseSync_Main.m
 %________________________________________________________________________________________
-%% Function to check whether event related data was preprocessed to fill selection dropdown menu
+%% Function to manage phase analysis of event related data

 % executed when the user changes the for example the event channel
 % selection for which Event related data is anylszed.
 This is bc